CalvinHuynh/project-olympic/README.md

 ## Python packages used
 * Flask web framework (and other extensions extending Flask): Flask is chosen due to the freedom that the framework offers.
 The project is actively being developed on Git and it has a large community.
 * Peewee ORM: Peewee is chosen over other ORM's (SQLAlchemy, Django) as Peewee has a smaller footprint and has a low learning curve for someone new to Python.
-* Scikit-learn:
+* Scikit-learn: This library offers several regression methods for this project to use.
+This library is chosen due to the ease to use, a low learning curve and a handy graph to help the user chose the correct algorithm.
-* Pandas: Commonly used library to create and interact with a tabular data structure.
+* Pandas: Library used for creating data frames.
+It is used to analyze patterns & trends and to prepare the data for machine learning.
-* Dash:
+* Dash: Package written on top of Flask, Plotly.js and React.js.
+Used for building data visualisation apps.

 ## Requirement
 * Python 3.3 or higher